-Katie Kramer is Vice President at the Council of Development Finance Agencies and has been with CDFA since 2005.
+Katie Kramer is a Vice President at the Council of Development Finance Agencies and has been with CDFA since 2005.
 She is an accomplished non-profit executive with expertise in fundraising, grant writing, operations, and building organizational...
 (More)

 The following is the preliminary agenda for this course.
 This agenda will be updated and modified slightly to accommodate speakers and content.
 However, the main areas of content as outlined in this agenda will be covered.

 Welcome to the Intro Public-Private Partnership (P3) Finance Course.
 During this time, we will introduce CDFA and discuss the framework for the two-day course.

 |12:30 – 1:00 pm||Understanding Public-Private Partnerships|

 When it comes to development finance projects, there are several ways to think about partnerships between the public and private sectors.
 The Intro P3 Finance WebCourse, however, will focus specifically on P3 financing models where a contractual agreement between a public agency and a private partner is created to support the construction and development of ongoing operations and maintenance of a public asset.
 The opening session will provide basic definitions, explain fundamental concepts and the partners involved, and outline the various P3 models featured in this course.

 |1:00 – 1:45 pm||P3 in the United States: Key Characteristics and Drivers|